Vegan Chocolate Chip Cookies

 These are bakery cookies– the kind of chocolate chip cookie that taste like they came from either your grandmother’s kitchen or your favorite bakery.
 Pillowy soft, with plenty of chocolate chip cookies, these are the vegan cookies I dream about!

 I’ve got lots of cookie recipes on my website, and many with chocolate chips.
-Some are healthier, some have fun ingredients like tahini, but none are a classic chocolate chip cookie.
-These are.
-Vegan chocolate chip cookies without any weird ingredients– a must make.
+Some are healthier, some have fun ingredients like my tahini chocolate chip cookies, but none are a classic chocolate chip cookie.
+These are classic vegan chocolate chip cookies without any weird ingredients, and a must make.

 Why this Recipe Works

-The combination of softened butter and brown sugar helps with not only the soft, chewy texture of these cookies but also the flavor.
-You must use brown sugar for the best results.
-Cane sugar, coconut sugar, or the like will not work as well.
+Brown sugar: The combination of softened butter and brown sugar helps with not only the soft, chewy texture of these cookies but also the flavor.
+Cane sugar, coconut sugar, or other substitutes won’t produce the same result.

 Is Chocolate Vegan?